 Farm Animal Production: The raising, breeding, and maintaining of horses, donkeys, mules, and similar livestock and farm animals.
-Also known as Animal Husbandry.
-Cattle, sheep, goats and other grazing animals a re common in the coastal area

 Farm Retail Sales: A small-scale retail facility for year-round sales of agricultural products grown or raised on the site or other properties owned or leased by the farm operator, and pre-packaged goods processed from onsite agricultural production, excluding alcoholic products.
 Examples include dairy and meat products that require refrigeration.
 Small-scale farm retail sales must be in compliance with the County Code.
 Sampling of products grown or processed on-site may be allowed with a Retail Food Facility Permit.
 Incidental sales of merchandise or goods not produced onsite is limited to ten percent (10%) of the floor area up to a maximum of fifty (50) square feet.